p-r-o-m-e/python-DiscordAPI/Read_me.md

-Simple Discord Python bot project made for learning purpose of discord API.
+Simple Discord Python bot made for purpose of learning how to connect to discord API.